darktjm/auis/README.md

     here; compile your code and if it fails, do the work to figure out why yourself.

+  - I have changed the default font aliases file to use URW Nimbus fonts instead of Adobe fonts.
+Adobe fonts shiped by MIT and AUIS are not scalable, so this allows scalable (unpixelated) fonts.
+The menus do not do the same font searching that the rest of the system uses.
+I added fixed aliases for the few fonts used by default by the menus, but any preference overrides may now fail.
+Use full X font names instead, or add your own aliases to the font path.
+Similarly, if you don't want to edit fonts.alias yourself to use a different set of scaled fonts, you can add an override to your font path before the AUIS directory.
+If you're using a dumb X terminal, you can probably get a font server to give you the appropriate fonts.

   - This is minor, but my coding rules differ from AndrewCoding.ez in the following ways: